Stanley Corngold: Biography

 Corngold was born in Brooklyn in 1934.
 In 1957, he received his B.A. from Columbia University, which was interrupted by two years of military service.
 He then studied Sanskrit at the School of Oriental and African Studies and German at Columbia's graduate school.
 Having taught at the University of Maryland, Corngold entered Cornell University for his Ph.D. program, receiving his doctorate on Rousseau and Kant under the guidance of Paul de Man, Robert M. Adams, and O. Matthijs Jolles.

 In 1966, Corngold became assistant professor of Germanic languages and literatures at Princeton University, and was named full professor in 1981.
 His research has focused on translating and interpreting the works of Franz Kafka, and he has published widely on modern German writers and thinkers, including Friedrich Nietzsche, Wilhelm Dilthey, Robert Musil, among others.
-His recent works have focused on the lives and works of philosophers Walter Kaufmann and Thomas Mann.
+His recent works have focused on the lives and works of philosopher Walter Kaufmann and novelist Thomas Mann.

-Among his students at Princeton was Avital Ronell.
+Among his students at Princeton were Laurence Rickels and Avital Ronell.